Coadjoint orbits and K\"ahler structure: examples from coherent states: Ray Space as a K ahler Manifold

 The equation (\ref{coherexpression}) defining a coherent state gives us an embedding of the classical phase phase into the ray space ${\mathcal R}$.
 Each complex number $\alpha \in \Gamma$, determines an unique nonzero element $\ket{\alpha}\in{\mathcal H}$, which projects down to the ray space $[\ket{\alpha}]$.
 (The square brackets refer to the equivalence class of $\ket{\alpha}$.)
 This can also be expressed as a projection operator $\rho=\ket{\alpha}\bra{\alpha}$)

 It is known that in some examples, the coherent states provide us with a K\"ahler embedding of a coadjoint orbit into the projective Hilbert space ${\mathbb C}P^n$ or ${\mathbb C}P^{\infty}$, \cite{DIL}, \cite{LM}, \cite{Od}.
-In this paper, we investigate the nature of this embedding for coherent and squeezed states in two examples.
+In this paper, we investigate the nature of this embedding for coherent and squeezed states in three examples.

-We have seen that the classical phase space $\Gamma$ of the oscillator is a K\"ahler manifold.
+It is well known that the classical phase space $\Gamma$ of the oscillator is a K\"ahler manifold.
 As we remarked above, the ray space ${\mathcal R}$ has a K\"ahler structure which gives mutually compatible symplectic, complex and metrical structures.
 Given the embedding (\ref{embedd}) it is reasonable to ask if the pullback of the structures on ${\mathcal R}$ agrees with the corresponding structure on $\Gamma$.
 We first discuss this question for the Schr\"odinger coherent states, then the coherent states of $\mathrm{SU(2)}$ and $\mathrm{SU(1,1)}$.

 Consider two tangent vectors $\dot{\alpha}$ and $\alpha'$ on the complex plane $\Gamma$.
 The symplectic and metrical structures on the $\alpha$ plane are given respectively by

 and

 We can evaluate the push-forward of $\alpha'$ and $\dot{\alpha}$ to the ray space and use the definition (\ref{coherexpression}) of $\ket{\alpha}$, the metric and symplectic structure on $\mathcal R$, to find the real and imaginary parts of